EJ-enun/weatherfashion/README.md

 * Hugging Face API: To generate captions for your photos.
 * Replicate: To generate images of people wearing your outfit descriptions.

-We hope you find MeteoroloChic helpful for dressing for the weather and creating stylish social media posts!
+I hope you find MeteoroloChic helpful for dressing for the weather and creating stylish social media posts!